 Students are evaluated for field education by their ability to achieve competence as defined for generalist and advanced generalist practice.
 The School has developed a set of behaviors that comprise each competency, and students are evaluated on each behavior of each competency.
 Additional criteria for Performance in Field Education are described in the Undergraduate Student Field Manual and the Graduate Field Manual.
-Students are evaluated according to the competency level they are expected to attain.
+Students are evaluated according to the competency level they are expected to attain (first year MSW field internships and advanced generalist competencies for the second year MSW field internship).

 The Field Education Department provides field instructors with Performance Expectations as a tool to guide their efforts to assess and evaluate student learning.
-The expectations are organized according to the nine Competencies and by expectations for generalist field education expectations.
+The expectations are organized according to the nine Competencies and by expectations for generalist and advanced field education expectations.
 The Performance Expectations reflect behaviors that should be accomplished by the end of each semester and guide teaching, assignments, and skill development as an ongoing process.
 Student are expected to develop and strengthen competency throughout their field placement with the goal to achieve competency at their level of study.